 If approved, we estimate that approximately 30-50% of the Fabry disease population is 16 and older and have amenable mutations and may be eligible to receive migalastat monotherapy.

 We conducted two Phase 3 global registration studies (the FACETS Study, Study 011, and the ATTRACT Study, Study 012) of migalastat monotherapy.
-Both studies included males and females with Fabry disease who have alpha-Gal A mutations that are amenable to migalastat chaperone monotherapy.
+Both studies included males and females with Fabry disease who had alpha-Gal A mutations that were amenable to migalastat chaperone monotherapy.

 Study 011 was a 6-month, randomized, double-blind, placebo-controlled study that investigated the efficacy and safety of oral migalastat (150 mg every other day) compared to placebo in patients with Fabry disease who were naïve to ERT (or had stopped ERT for at least 6 months) followed by an 18-month open-label period during which all patients received oral migalastat.
 The primary analysis in Study 011 measured a ≥50% reduction of the disease substrate GL-3 in the interstitial capillaries of the kidneys following 6 months treatment with migalastat.
 Secondary endpoints in Study 011 included renal function, cardiac parameters (e.g. left ventricular mass index, LVMi), gastrointestinal symptoms, and safety.

 Study 012 was an 18-month, randomized, open-label, active comparator study that investigated the efficacy and safety of oral migalastat (150 mg every other day) compared to standard of care infused ERTs (agalsidase beta or agalsidase alfa) in patients with Fabry disease, who have amenable mutations and who were receiving ERT prior to study entry, followed by a 12-month open-label extension during which all patients received oral migalastat.
 The co-primary endpoints in Study 012 measured comparability of migalastat and ERT on renal function (mean annualized change in measured (iohexol) glomerular filtration rate (mGFR) and estimated GFR (eGFR) for migalastat and ERT from baseline to 18 months).
 Secondary endpoints for Study 012 included renal function, cardiac parameters (e.g., LVMi), composite clinical outcome, and safety.

 Regulatory authorities in the U.S., EU, Australia, and Switzerland have granted orphan drug designation for migalastat.